 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Reem Blaik, a 2L student at Vanderbilt Law School.
+This LPS post is by Reem Blaik, Vanderbilt Law School class of 2019.

 Fashioned over a century ago, much of America’s legal education system has remained untouched.
 The traditional law school system places an emphasis on reading and briefing lengthy court opinions in preparation for a recitation of facts in class.
 Many law schools claim that this process teaches students how to “think like lawyers.”
 This blog post will explore a few approaches that law schools can take to better prepare their students for practice.